OurAbandonware/exercise-schedule/README.md

 You need to generate stock csv.
 We will use the data points obtained from alpha vantage.
 To get a stock csv use
 GenerateStock [Stock Name]

+To keep things simple for the simulation we will use Daily Adjusted times from AlphaVantage